HWKyaraZhou/KZgameDesign/techSpec.md

 3. Item Class
     - Variables:
-        - *name: String* - name of the specific item
+        - *name: String* - name of the specific item P0
-        - *icon: String* - link to an image that represents the item
+        - *icon: String* - link to an image that represents the item P1
         - *usable: boolean* - is the item usable?
+P0
-    - Methods:
+    - Methods: all P0
         - *constructor(name, icon, usable = true)*
             - inits new item with a name, icon, and usability
         - *useItem(target)*